Things to consider before placing assets in a joint name

 • Joint tenancy (resulting trust) where an asset is placed in joint names for convenience with the understanding that the original co-owner remains the beneficial owner; the new co-owner is simply a trustee overseeing the asset, and the asset will pass through the original co-owner’s estate upon their death with the property returned to the original owner or his or her estate

-• The tax impact varies depending on tenancy option employed –
+• The tax impact varies depending on tenancy option employed – joint or other.
+See chart Tax effects at a glance.

 • Do you fully understand your rights, obligations and the implications of each type of joint ownership and have you properly documented your intentions?